tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 They didn't pop off immediately, but they definitely hit their stride way quicker than anyone expected.
 And while these DPC results may not be as decorated as LGD's, this team* had strong showings at third party tournaments, including a recent 1st 🥇* place at ESL Malaysia near the end of August.

 *ALRIGHT TSUNAMI, WHAT'S WITH ALL THE ASTERISKS?* Well, our good friend Misha had quite a bit of difficulty getting visas this year.
-As a result, OG spent a lot of time this year playing musical chairs for substitutes on LAN.
+As a result, OG spent a lot of time this year playing musical chairs with substitutes when they traveled internationally for LANs.
 Ceb came back for one last ride and stood in for Misha at Stockholm.
 Won.
 Came back for another one last ride in Arlington.
 Got fourth.
 And then coach Chuvash stood in for Misha at ESL Malaysia.
 Which they won.

 **What would success look like?** A top 6 finish would be perfectly respectable for such a fresh roster.
 For Misha?
 Oh boy.
 I don't even know if _he_ necessarily feels the pressure.
 But the public at large putting the pressure on him has gotta be something else.